HewlettPackard/monkeyble/docs/mock.md

 Monkeyble comes with a mock module that return a configured dict.

+Consider a scenario where you are working with public cloud API or infrastructure module.
+In the context of testing, you do not want to create a real instance of an object in the cloud like a VM or a container orchestrator.
+But you still need eventually the returned dictionary so the playbook can be executed entirely.

-Considering this task from a role or a playbook.
-We create a VM in a VMware hypervisor.
+In the following example, we create a VM in a VMware hypervisor.
 ```yaml
 - name: "Create a virtual machine on given ESXi hostname"
   community.vmware.vmware_guest: